 To make the dough:

-- Warm the milk until it is getting nice and warm when you dip your finger in it (about 105 degrees).
-Add the milk to a mixing bowl or the bowl of your stand mixer.
+- Warm the milk until it is about 105 degrees F. Add the milk to a mixing bowl or the bowl of your stand mixer.
 Add the sugar and stir to dissolve.
 Add the yeast and stir to combine.
 Let the yeast rest for 5 minutes.

 - Add the beaten eggs and melted butter to the bowl and stir to combine.

 - While the mixer is running slowly, add the flour and salt and mix until the dough comes together.
-Mix for a whole five minutes to work the dough well.
+Mix for 5 minutes to work the dough well.
 Turn off the bowl and let the dough sit in the bowl of the mixer for 10 minutes.

 To form the donuts: